Open Source Software Is Safer

 Quality cannot be absolute.
 It's a process, which goes on.

-In last few months, we at Frappe received decent traction from the large enterprises.
-Our first session with these companies included the presentation which briefed technical stack of ERPNext and Frappe Framework.
+In the last few months, we at Frappe received decent traction from the large enterprises.
+Our first session with these companies included the presentation which briefed the technical stack of ERPNext and Frappe Framework.
 The moment we presented ERPNext and Frappe framework as an open source application, the quick follow-up question was:

 If ERPNext is an open source software, what about data security?

 They were apprehensive that if complete code base of a software is public, it will be easier for the hackers to locate the vulnerabilities in the software and misuse it.